 We probed the robustness of these results in several ways.
-The results are qualitatively similar when we vary the set of controls used in our baseline regressions (see online Appendix Table A5), and when we use a comparison group of births that occur two to four miles from a plant, rather than one to two miles (see online
+The results are qualitatively similar when we vary the set of controls used in our baseline regressions (see Appendix Table A5), and when we use a comparison group of births that occur two to four miles from a plant, rather than one to two miles (see Appendix Table A3).
+The results are also similar when we estimate the regressions separately by distance group (see Appendix Table A4).
+These alternate specifications corroborate the main results, again indicating that the effects of plant operating status are highly localized, and providing additional empirical support for the choice of comparison group.